|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 5: Chiang Rai

 This morning we have a picturesque drive high up above the Mae (River) Ping.
 We visit the Chiang Dao, famous for its elephant camp.
-We have a stop at Hmong market for traditional hilltribe handcrafts.
-After lunch, we tour the Padaung Village Yapa and see the remarkable Long Neck Karen tribe.
-Upon arrival in Santikhiri, we visit the Chinese Martyr Museum where we learn about the Chinese community, descendants of Kuomintang forces.
+Next, we have a stop at Hmong market for traditional hilltribe handcrafts.

 Day 6: The Golden Triangle

 We start our day with a visit to Doi Tung to see the lovely Mae Fah Luang Botanical gardens.
 Our visit to the 'Golden Triangle', where the borders of Burma, Thailand and Laos meet, at the confluence of the Ruak and Mekong Rivers.
 Historically, the 'Golden Triangle' refers to a large geographic area, stretching thousands of square kilometers, within which opium trade is prevalent.
 We will see this area by boat, as we glide down the Mekong River.
 We also visit the 'Hall of Opium'.

 Day 7: Ethnic Minorities and Beautiful Scenery of Laos